 Why We Care

-80% of this blindness is either preventable or curable.
+50% of this visual impairment is either preventable or curable.

 9 out of 10 of the world’s blind people live in developing countries.
 In India, this happens to be

 4.7 million blind people.

 The leading cause of blindness is Cataract which can be prevented through care and surgery.
 The